IBM/app-modernization-coexistence-layer/README.md

 ## Login to CP4D SaaS offering and Create Services

-Access https://dataplatform.cloud.ibm.com/registration/stepone?context=cpdaas&apps=all to access CP4D SaaS offering.
+Access this [URL](https://dataplatform.cloud.ibm.com/registration/stepone?context=cpdaas&apps=all) to access CP4D SaaS offering.
 Select a region preferrably Dallas as DataStage service exists only in Dallas and Frankfurt region at the time of writing this code pattern.
 You must be having an active IBM Cloud account by now, so click on `Log in with your IBMid`.
-It sets up the core services of Cloud Pak for you.
+After login to your cloud account, it sets up the core services of Cloud Pak for you.
 Launch the SaaS offering by clicking `Go to IBM Cloud Pak for Data`.
 It takes you to the integrated dashboard where you can create projects and work with your data.

-On this dashboard, click on the Hamburger menu and navigate to Services Catalog under Services.
+On this dashboard, click on the hamburger menu and navigate to `Services Catalog` under Services.
 It shows the list of integrated services.

-Create the following services:
+You need to create the following services to execute this code pattern:

 * **Databases for PostgreSQL**

   > Note: This code pattern uses PostgreSQL DB for the modernized application.
 You can setup your own PostgreSQL DB and provide connection details or use the service provided on IBM Public Cloud as shown here.

   On the services catalog page, select `Databases` in Category, it will show list of available databases of which instance can be created on IBM Cloud.
 Choose `Database for PostgreSQL`.
 Provide the required values like region, service name, resource group.
 Rest all values are optional.
 You can proceed with the default values and click `Create`.
 Post this, it will create service instance on IBM Cloud and allows you to add more services.
 Click on `Add Service` and perform the steps as exaplined in next section.